pingcap/docs/tidb-configuration-file.md

 ### `enable`

 + Enables opentracing to trace the call overhead of some TiDB components.
-Note that enabling opentracing will cause some performance loss.
+Note that enabling opentracing causes some performance loss.
 + Default value: `false`

 ### `rpc-metrics`